- to remove mess or clutter from (a place)

 How much is too much with toys, books, clothing, artwork, and memorabilia?
-The answer lies within YOU, mom and dad.
+The answer lies within YOU, parent or guardian.
 Here’s a hint: the less there is, the less you have to clean up, sort through, put into storage, and the easier it will be to find things.

 Helen Neville, a pediatric advice nurse at Kaiser Permanente for 35 years, gave an Ages and Stages in Early Childhood Development workshop that brings things to light.
 She specializes in inborn temperament and authors Is this a Phase?
 Child Development, Parent Strategies Birth to 6 Years, and other books on temperament, sleep, and potty training.

 Question: At what age is it best to help kids clean their room?

 Answer: Clean up with them ages 2-5.
 You have to help and make it fun and interesting.